-Michigan prisoner dies of coronavirus just weeks before parole
+Michigan killer dies of coronavirus just weeks before parole

 Garrison chose the latter.

-Michigan Department of Corrections spokesman Chris Gautz issued a statement to the Detroit Free Press regarding Garrison’s passing.
+Michigan Department of Corrections spokesman Chris Gautz issued a statement to the Detroit Free Press regarding Garrison’s death.

 MOST EXTREME MEASURES DURING CORONAVIRUS LOCKDOWN, STATE BY STATE